 Kennedy wouldn’t announce he was running for president for another 10 months, and Frost was asked who he meant.
 “He’s a Puritan named Kennedy,” Frost said.
 “The only Puritans left these days are the Roman Catholics.
 There.
 I guess I wear my politics on my sleeve.”

-Kennedy later sent Frost a warm note, and Frost continued to praise Kennedy as he traveled around the country reading and lecturing.
-Kennedy reciprocated by concluding his campaign speeches with his fellow New Englander’s well-known lines, ‘But I have promises to keep/And miles to go before I sleep.’
+Kennedy later sent Frost a warm note, and Frost continued to praise Kennedy as he traveled around the country reading and lecturing. the candidate reciprocated by concluding his campaign speeches with his fellow New Englander’s well-known lines, ‘But I have promises to keep/And miles to go before I sleep.’

 Kennedy, of course, proved Frost right about the winner of the 1960 presidential election.
 While planning the inauguration, their mutual friend, Rep. Stewart Udall, suggested Frost read a poem.
 Kennedy was probably only half-joking when he said, “Oh no!
 You know Frost always steals any show he is part of.”